-We are always happy to answer your inquiries and explain all the information available on water quality.
-If you have specific water quality questions, please call our Water Quality Department at 834-8118.
+We are always happy to answer your inquiries and discuss all the information available about your water quality.
+If you have specific water quality questions, please call our water quality department at 834-8118.
 Visit us at www.tmwa.com for a complete list of TMWA departments.
 Overseeing and maintaining our water quality for the safety of the public is our number one priority every day.